x4e/Blog/001-Breaking-The-Verifier-1/index.md

 Java classes that are necessary for facilitating the reflection API can simply extend this class to *magically* bypass any access controls.
 Of course, if any class could bypass access flags (without using the reflection API which is guarded by the Security Manager) this would be a security risk.
 The solution was to make MagicAccessorImpl package private, meaning only other sun.reflect classes can access it.

-There's one problem with this though: If you try to load a class that extends the magic accessor it will call `verify_class_access` to check if you can indeed access the magic accessor (which of course we shouldnt be able to).
+There's one problem with this though: If you try to load a class that extends the magic accessor it will call `verify_class_access` to check if you can indeed access the magic accessor (which of course we shouldn't be able to).
 This method will see that you extend magic accessor, and therefore allow you to extend magic accessor.

 By now we have broken the first stage of JVM security, the access checker.
 By simply extending a specific class we can bypass all access restrictions.